Nonstabilizerness dynamics in many-body localized systems

-\paragraph*{Microscopic model.} To assess the accuracy of the {$\ell$}-bit in capturing the magic dynamics of strongly interacting disordered systems, we analyze a microscopic model expected to exhibit an MBL phase at sufficiently strong disorder, the disordered TFIM, with Hamiltonian
+\paragraph*{Microscopic model.} To assess the accuracy of the {$\ell$}-bit in capturing the nonstabilizerness dynamics of strongly interacting disordered systems, we analyze a microscopic model expected to exhibit an MBL phase at sufficiently strong disorder, the disordered TFIM, with Hamiltonian

 where $h_i \in [-W,W]$ are random on-site fields that are drawn from a uniform distribution, $g$ is the transverse field, and $J_{i,i+1}$ are the interactions between neighboring spins.
 Building on~\cite{Imbrie16a}, we consider nearest-neighbor couplings drawn from a uniform distribution $J_{i,i+1} \in [0.8,1.2]$, and fix the transverse field at $g=1$.
 Mathematical arguments~\cite{Imbrie16a, DeRoeck24absence} suggest that this model hosts an MBL phase for sufficiently large disorder strength $W$.
 Finite-size scaling analysis~\cite{abanin21d, Tomasi21} places the critical disorder threshold at $W_c \approx 3.5$.
 However, similar to the XXZ chain~\cite{Sierant20p}, the model exhibits finite-size drifts~\cite{Sierant23st}.
 We study the quench dynamics of an initial state $|\Psi\rangle$ using the Chebyshev polynomial expansion~\cite{tal84a,Sierant22c} up to $t=2\times10^{4}J$.
 We consider chains of $L\in[8,20]$ spins, with results averaged over $1000$ disorder realizations.
-The chosen initial state $|\Psi\rangle$ is a product state with energy near the middle of the spectrum.
+The chosen initial state $|\Psi\gamma\rangle$ is a product state in the $\gamma$ basis ($\gamma \in \{X,Y,Z\}$), with each qubit randomly assigned as $|\pm\rangle_{\gamma}$, and the total energy of $|\Psi\gamma\rangle$ is close to the middle of the spectrum.

 In Fig.~\ref{Fig:TFIM}(a), we show the time evolution of a $Z$ polarized initial state $|\Psi_Z\rangle$.
-This state belongs to the computational basis and is a conventional choice in MBL studies.
-For weak disorder, $W\sim 1$, $\mathcal{M}_2$ quickly grows towards the Haar value in the weak disorder regime, consistent with the ergodic dynamics results~\cite{Turkeshi25spreading, Tirrito24anti}.
-For strong disorder $W\sim 5$, $|\Psi_Z\rangle$ is close to an eigenstate of~\eqref{TFIM} and, therefore, SRE increases very slowly.
-In the MBL regime, the behavior of SRE is accurately captured by the phenomenological formula~\eqref{Eq:SRE_MBL}, with the saturation value $\mathcal{M}_2^{\mathrm{sat}}$ considerably smaller than $\mathcal{M}_2^{\mathrm{Haar}}$.
+For weak disorder, $W\sim 1$, $\mathcal{M}_2$ quickly grow towards the Haar value in the weak disorder regime, consistent with the ergodic dynamics results~\cite{Turkeshi25spreading, Tirrito24anti}.
+For strong disorder $W\gtrsim 5$, $|\Psi_Z\rangle$ is close to an eigenstate of~\eqref{TFIM} and, therefore, SRE increases very slowly.
+In the MBL regime, the behavior of SRE is accurately captured by the phenomenological formula~\eqref{Eq:SRE_MBL} (red dashed line in Fig.~\ref{Fig:TFIM}(a)), with the saturation value $\mathcal{M}_2^{\mathrm{sat}}$ considerably smaller than $\mathcal{M}_2^{\mathrm{Haar}}$.